spacebanana420/Andromeda/README.md

 **Note:** You should always download from the releases, as they are stable versions.
 Downloading from the repo source will most likely give you dev/testing versions which might have bugs and unstable/unfinished code.
 ## Requirements
 Bash, Lua (5.4 recommended), zip and unzip, GNU coreutils or Busybox

+In the future I will test Andromeda for Alpine Linux and FreeBSD.
+If you are able to test Andromeda on MacOS or BSD-based systems, please contact me at tomasbessa@protonmail.com